goh-joshua/tp/docs/UserGuide.md

 - `AMOUNT`: Amount (positive integers only; supports large values up to 9,223,372,036,854,775,807; no currency symbols or commas)
    - Currency: All amounts are in Singapore Dollars (SGD)
    - Format rationale: Integer-only format simplifies calculations and prevents errors.
 The maximum value accommodates even the largest sports contracts globally.
+- `KEYWORD`: Keyword to be searched (spaces allowed, case-insensitive; cannot be blank or consist of only spaces)

 ### Keyboard Shortcuts

 | Shortcut               | Action            | Description                  |